y-l-g/cadsock/readme.md

 # cadsock

 A high-performance, language-agnostic WebSocket module for the Caddy web server.
-It provides a real-time messaging hub that can be integrated with any backend application capable of making HTTP requests.
+It provides a resilient, real-time messaging hub that can be integrated with any backend application capable of making HTTP requests.

-The module is built in Go and leverages Caddy's powerful, managed lifecycle to offer a scalable and efficient solution for adding real-time features to your web applications.
+The module is built in Go and leverages Caddy's powerful, managed lifecycle to offer a scalable, secure, and efficient solution for adding real-time features to your web applications.

 ## Core Concepts